Fact-checked by the CapitalLendingNews editorial team

 It varies by provider.
 Some embedded lenders, particularly BNPL companies, do not report payment history to the major credit bureaus, meaning responsible payments do not build credit.
 The CFPB’s 2024 BNPL ruling is pushing more providers toward standard credit reporting.
 Check the lender’s terms before accepting any embedded credit offer.

-Yes, and significantly.
-Platforms like Shopify Capital, Square Loans, and Toast Capital offer embedded business financing that uses platform transaction data — rather than credit scores alone — to approve funding.
+Yes, and significantly, though not unconditionally.
+Platforms like Shopify Capital, Square Loans, and Toast Capital offer embedded business financing that uses platform transaction data, rather than credit scores alone, to approve funding.
 This opens access to capital for businesses that traditional banks would decline.
 Repayment is often automatic, deducted as a percentage of daily sales.
+Businesses with thin or seasonal revenue should model repayment carefully before accepting, since the percentage-of-sales structure can strain cash flow during slow periods.

 What is the difference between embedded payments and embedded lending?